Factbox: Republicans who may take on Obama in 2012

 NEWT GINGRICH

-Leading members of Gingrich's campaign team resigned in June, and he has lagged in the single digits in opinion polls of the race.
+Leading members of Gingrich's campaign team resigned in June, and he has had a poor showing in opinion polls.

 The former speaker of the House was the main architect of the 1994 Republican congressional election victory and author of the "Contract with America" political manifesto.
 Gingrich ended his 20-year congressional career after Republican losses in 1998 elections.